 The Christmas Island outdoor cinema is an institution on Christmas Island, run by volunteers who host a recent Hollywood blockbuster every Saturday and every second Wednesday night at 7:30pm.

-Your stay at Swell Lodge includes free movie vouchers, so you can join the locals and soak up the atmosphere at the outdoor cinema if you want a movie experience under the stars.
+Your stay at Swell Lodge includes free movie vouchers, so if you'd like us to fit it into your schedule, you can join the locals and soak up the atmosphere at the outdoor cinema if you want a movie experience under the stars.